 Texas – Latin America Business Summit Helps Texas Companies Access Nearshore Expanding Markets

-The World Affairs Council of Austin will presented the Third Annual Texas-Latin America Business Summit on October 4, 2018.
-The Summit will bring trade promotion experts and business decision-makers together for panels and meetings.
-The event is a unique face-to-face opportunity for Austin corporate representatives to make connections and learn about current inbound and outbound business opportunities with Mexico, Colombia, Chile, Argentina, Brazil and other Latin American nations.
+The World Affairs Council of Austin will present the Fourth Annual Texas-Latin America Business Summit on October 3, 2019.
+Forbes reported in March that LATAM’s economy has the potential to grow faster than that of Asia.
+The Summit brings trade promotion experts and business decision-makers together for panels and meetings.
+The event is a unique face-to-face opportunity for Austin corporate representatives to make connections and learn about current inbound and outbound business opportunities with Mexico, Colombia, Chile, Guatemala, Honduras, Argentina, Jamaica, Dominican Republic, Brazil and other Latin American nations.

 Highlights of previous TX-LATAM Business Summits include Consul General Carlos González Gutiérrez, who provided information about resources available to Texas businesses considering investing in Mexico.
-Additional panelists offered their personal experience in entering various Latin American markets.
-Those speakers included: Eduardo Velasco, CEO of WaveMAX; Kevin Koym, Founder of TechRanch Austin; David Sandler, Co-Founder of Remarcs; Bill Hulsey, Principal of HULSEY PC; Paul O’Brien, Growth Hacker of SEO’Brien; Norman Newman, President of Demand Frontier; Bob Foster, Founder of GlobalNow; Anurag Kumar, CEO of iTexico; Salvador Castañeda, Managing Attorney of Castañeda Law Firm PLLC; and Angelica Garcia-Dunn, President & CEO of AIM Global Logistics.
+Additional panelists have offered their personal experience in entering various Latin American markets.
+Those speakers included: Eduardo Velasco, CEO of WaveMAX; Kevin Koym, Founder of TechRanch Austin; Estuardo Robles, Partner of Briggs Capital; Sebastian Gomez, Trade & Investment Representative of PROCOLOMBIA; Mark Madrid, past President of the Greater Austin Hispanic Chamber of Commerce; David Sandler, Co-Founder of Remarcs; Bill Hulsey, Principal of HULSEY PC; Paul O’Brien, Growth Hacker of SEO’Brien; Norman Newman, President of Demand Frontier; Bob Foster, Founder of GlobalNow; Anurag Kumar, CEO of iTexico; Salvador Castañeda, Managing Attorney of Castañeda Law Firm PLLC; and Angelica Garcia-Dunn, President & CEO of AIM Global Logistics.

 Over the last decade, the Latin American region experienced a deep economic and social transformation, which lifted millions out of poverty and swelled the ranks of the middle class.
-Latin America’s economy is expected to expand 2.0% against a backdrop of stronger global growth.
-Summit attendees will learn how their companies might benefit from this growth.
+Latin America’s economy is expected to expand due to corrections in regional growth.
+Summit attendees will learn how to position their companies and benefit from this growth.

 Downtown Parking Suggestions: